 Exotic mosquitoes pose a potential threat to public health.
 Mosquitoes can spread diseases to humans, transmitting Dengue Fever, Ross River Virus, Yellow Fever, Malaria, West Nile Virus, Japanese Encephalitis and Zika Virus.
 Dengue, for example, is prevalent in all Pacific island nations, except New Zealand.
 The risk of disease-carrying mosquitoes reaching NZ increases with global warming and international travel, and more than half the world is at risk from the diseases borne by these insects.

-If you have any enquiries or concern regarding mosquitoes please phone the On-call Health Protection Officer, or you can ring the toll free Mosquito Hotline number 0800 Mossie (0800 66 99 43) from anywhere in New Zealand.
+If you have any enquiries or concerns regarding mosquitoes please phone the On-call Health Protection Officer, or you can ring the toll-free Mosquito Hotline number 0800 Mossie (0800 66 99 43) from anywhere in New Zealand.

 Click here for more information: Border health | Ministry of Health.